-The name may be spooky, but a ghostwriter doesn’t typically sit in a haunted house, tapping on a keyboard, surrounded by goblins.
+The name may be spooky, but ghostwriters don’t usually spend their time in haunted houses, tapping on a keyboard.

 Our role is more akin to a professional empath, someone who tunes in to another person’s thoughts and feelings.
 As ghostwriters, we listen closely and work hard to channel someone else’s voice and expertise into high quality written works such as books, blog posts, op-eds, and white papers.